What is a gamma squeeze?

 With that risk-free rate, the Treynor formula would be:

-With many people sheltering in place, Spotify noted that the number of paid subscribers climbed to 130 million.
+With many people sheltering in place during Covid, Spotify noted that the number of paid subscribers climbed to 130 million.

-Because may people are at home, Spotify has been a background soundtrack.
+Because many people were at home, Spotify was like a background soundtrack.

 In the quarantine era, Spotify listeners are more devoted to the service.
 “Listening time around activities like cooking, doing chores, family time, and relaxing at home have each been up double digits over the past few weeks,” noted Spotify in a statement.